NgocNhi-512/MIS-311/README.md

  * Outlier Analysis

-Some countries, especially the United States and the United Kingdom, showed unusually high tourist arrival values compared to others.
-These outliers were kept as they reflect actual tourism patterns.
+Countries such as France, Spain, and the United States showed unusually high tourist arrival values compared to other countries in the dataset.
+These outliers were retained because they represent actual tourism patterns.

 ### Data Cleaning Summary
-The dataset contained 501 missing values and 3 duplicate rows.
-Duplicate rows were removed during preprocessing.
-After cleaning, the final dataset consisted of 17 rows and 6 columns ready for analysis.
+After cleaning and preprocessing, the final dataset contained 17 rows and 6 columns ready for analysis.

 ### **Descriptive Statistics**

 <p align="center">